 AxS Festivals have examined the interplay of art and science since The Universe” (2001), which contemplated man’s place in the cosmos; “The Tender Land” (2004) meditated on the fragile complexity of the natural world; “Skin” (2007) investigated culture, race and biology; “Origins” (2009), celebrating the bicentennial of Darwin's birth, explored the origins of creativity and questions of evolution, faith and the universe; and “Fire and Water” (2011) explored the epic natural forces that have shaped human history and the landscape of this region.

-Pasadena Arts Council is the oldest arts service organization in California, established in 1964.
+Pasadena Arts Alliance is the oldest arts service organization in California, established in 1964.
 In 2014 we will celebrate our 50th anniversary, which we think is a pretty good achievement in itself.